-INSIDE: Use metal tape to create an easy and inexpensive hanging orb planter.
-Perfect for hanging under a patio or from a tree.
+INSIDE: Use metal strapping tape to make easy and affordable hanging orb shape planter.
+DIY planter for hanging on patio or tree.

 On vacation, in a picturesque coastal town, was when I first saw a planter hanging from a tree.
 Totally loved the look and Hello! inspiration.
 I came home determined to replicate the look.